 The DAG is a group of up to 16 Exchange servers that automatically copies databases between members to provide redundancy in the event of a failure at either the database or the server level.
-Any member server of a DAG can host a copy of a database from any other member server of the DAG.
+Any server in a DAG can host a copy of a database from any other server in the DAG.
 Once a copy of a database is added to another server, that copy is automatically kept up to date and ready to activate at any time.

-The DAG is based on Windows Clustering and not technology that is specific to the Exchange Team itself.
+The DAG is based on Windows Clustering and not technology that's specific to the Exchange Team itself.
 This can mean that, sometimes, features and bugs in Windows Server can have a significant impact on how Exchange functions.

 Active Manager (AM) is the Exchange component that is responsible for managing failover events within an Exchange environment.
-AM runs in Microsoft Exchange Replication Service on all Exchange 2016 servers.
-When an Exchange server is joined to a DAG, two AM roles are run on that server: Primary Active Manager (PAM) and Standby Active Manager (SAM).
+AM runs in the Microsoft Exchange Replication service on all Exchange 2016 servers.
+When an Exchange server is joined to a DAG, two AM roles are run on that server: Primary AM (PAM) and Standby AM (SAM).

-The DAG member server that owns the cluster quorum resource will hold the PAM role.
-If the DAG node holding the quorum resource fails, the PAM role will move to the server that takes ownership of the quorum resource.
+The DAG member server that owns the cluster quorum resource holds the PAM role.
+If the DAG node holding the quorum resource fails, the PAM role moves to the server that takes ownership of the quorum resource.

-The SAM is responsible for providing information to the other Exchange components that are running AM clients about which database copy is currently active.
-The SAM detects when a database fails and asks the PAM to initiate the failover event.
-The SAM is not responsible for selecting which copy of the database is activated after a failure.
+SAM is responsible for providing information about which database copy is currently active to the other Exchange components that are running AM clients.
+SAM detects when a database fails and asks PAM to initiate the failover event.
+SAM isn't responsible for selecting which copy of the database is activated after a failure.
 That process is called best copy and server selection (BCSS).

 Best copy selection